qyangaa/SIMPL-Notes/Week2_Parsing-practice.md

 - Input: $L L(1)$ grammar $G=(N, T, P, S)$
 - The global variable token contains the look-ahead token.
 - One method for each non-terminal $n \in N$
   - Pre-condition: Variable token has look-ahead token.
-[Q: what does the ‘condition’ mean?
-END token?]
+[A: what does the ‘condition’ mean?
+END token?
+Not important…]
   - Action: Consume a sequence of terminals that can be derived from $n$.
-  - Post-condition: Variable token has look-ahead token.
+  - Post-condition: Variable token has look-ahead token. e.g. ‘)’
   - The methods are mutually recursive.
 - The method body is a big switch statement.
 Each case of the switch:
   - Handles one possible look-ahead token (say, $t \in T)$.